joaovenancio/LivingCity/README.md

 - In Unity Hub, click on the project you just added to open it in Unity Editor.

-#### 4. Configure the Project (if necessary)

-- Depending on the project, you may need to configure some dependencies or adjust some settings.
-Refer to the project documentation or additional instructions in the README.md for more details.

-#### 5. Run the Project
+#### 4. Run the Project

 - In Unity Editor, click the Play button at the top of the window to run the project.
 - The project should start, and you can interact with it as designed.

-If you encounter any issues or have questions, feel free to contact me.
+#### If you encounter any issues or have questions, feel free to contact me.

+## How to Run the Build (Windows only):

+- Download the latest release.
+- Extract its contents;
+- Run (double click on) "LivingCity.exe";
+- Use Alt+F4 to close the game.

 ## Controls

-### The controls are mouse based:
+### The controls are mouse-based:

 - Left Mouse Button:
     - Simple click;
     - Drag and release.
-- Mouse movement
+- Mouse movement.

-### Interactions:
+## Interactions:

+Quick video on interactions: https://drive.google.com/file/d/1HyJAjLrgDCieQpKacldvefeGnXfO-ju5/view?usp=sharing

 - **Drag outside the world and move the mouse:** Move the camera around the world (big square city);
 - **Hover over "Objects" Text:** Shows a panel of the different objects that you can spawn into the world;